mosip/documentation/docs/Registration-Processor-Functionality.md

 When any transaction is performed in MOSIP system or the packet fails any validations or any system level exception happens, then the same is captured as part of MOSIP audit trails, which can be further used for reporting/analytics as required.

 ##  Post-processing

 ###  Notification
 Notification (SMS/Email as configured), which is received by an individual is the final step of all the life cycle processes.
-System sends a notification to the individual for various life cycle scenarios such as, successful or un-successful issuance of UIN, update of UIN data, activate or deactivate UIN, finding a lost UIN, etc. using templates defined in the system.
+System sends a notification to the individual for various life cycle scenarios such as, successful or unsuccessful issuance of UIN, update of UIN data, activate or deactivate UIN, finding a lost UIN, etc. using templates defined in the system.

 ### Print & post
 When an individual’s ID is created or an individual’s data is updated, the system sends the individual’s physical ID credential to the individual’s registered address.

 This feature is the post processing integration point for Registration Processor, where a country can generate the PDF of the individual’s ID and sends it to the country’s configured printing and postal service provider.
 The printing and postal service provider in turn would print the physical ID credential and deliver it to the individual’s registered address.